 Winter is only a few months away, so in preparation for the damper part of the year I'd better get a roof onto at least one of the Midges.
 The decision of which to do first was simple, I already had the canvas bit for the green (Triumph) Midge.
 So, how to build a frame?
-Received wisdom indicated flat steel U shaped straps mounted on a pivot on the outside of the car, the main reason being that the inside is narrow enough already.
+Received wisdom indicated flat steel U shaped straps mounted on a pivot above the side of the car, this avoids encroachment into the driver's space, the inside is narrow enough already.

 Far too easy.
 I prefer tube for strength, but it's difficult to flatten tube for the pivot and retain the strength, and bending it is a tad tricky without pipe bending gear.
 So the answer was to cannibalise something else.
 Hunting through the heap of "things that will have to be thrown out soon" I found a couple of old chairs.